-UK stores launch rations on food after shelves lay empty – latest
+Shoppers rage over UK supermarket food shortages as shelves sit empty – latest

-Supermarket rationing – latest: UK stores launch limits on food after shelves lay empty
+Supermarket rationing – latest: Shoppers rage as food shortages hit UK

+Shortages force supermarkets to ration selected fruit and vegetables including tomatoes, peppers and cucumbers

 UK supermarkets have started rationing selected fruit and vegetables as supply issues leave shelves empty across the country.